user11442998/analyzedata_py/README.md

 # pybeginner_csv
-This repository will provide instructions and examples of how to manipulate information in csv files for analysis in python using pandas.
+This repository will provide instructions and examples of how to create and analyze information in python using pandas.